-Zoning designations shall establish the maximum density allowed on individual properties.
-If an applicant is requesting a greater number of units than allowed under existing zoning, the applicant is not entitled to rezone the property to another existing zoning category, unless the change conforms to all of the policies in the General Plan.
+Policy 1-2: Zoning designations shall establish the maximum density allowed on individual properties.
+If an applicant is requesting a greater number of units than allowed under existing zoning, the applicant is required to rezone the property to another existing zoning category.

-Planned Development zoning cannot be used to increase density above that which is allowed by the General Plan.

-Exceptions to design standards and guidelines will only be considered through a discretionary review process, and only approved and

-Guiding Principle 1-5a:

-There are site-specific conditions that make it physically infeasible to follow the standards or guidelines;

-Guiding Principle 1-5b:

-The proposed design provides an equal or better design solution in terms of livability for residents and impacts on neighboring properties.

-A development project is not entitled to the maximum density allowed under zoning if the project cannot comply with the design standards.
-On many small and/ or narrow lots in the County, the potential density may be lower than the maximum allowed under zoning.
+- Policy 1-3: Planned Development zoning cannot be used to increase density above that which is allowed under base zoning. - Policy 1-4: Exceptions to design standards and guidelines will only be considered through a discretionary review process, and only approved if: - Policy 1-5: There are site-specific conditions that make it physically infeasible to follow the standards or guidelines; and - Policy 1-6: The proposed design provides an equal or better design solution in terms of livability for residents and impacts on neighboring properties. - Policy 1-7: A development project is not entitled to the maximum density allowed under zoning if the project cannot comply with the design standards and guidelines.
+On many small and/or narrow lots in the County, the potential density may be lower than the maximum allowed under zoning.
 A narrow lot is not a basis for approving exceptions to development standards.

-Standards are qualitative or quantifiable rules or measures that must be satisfied.
-The standards in this document are intended to supplement and update existing development standards in the County Zoning Ordinance.
-These standards specify residential building types appropriate in each zoning district, and establish a detailed set of project review criteria.
-The Board of Supervisors will incorporate these development standards into the County Zoning Ordinance.
-Once adopted, these development standards will serve as the basis for project review.
+Standards are qualitative or quantifiable rule or measure that must be satisfied.
+The standards in this document are intended to supplement existing standards and update old development standards in the County Zoning Ordinance.
+These standards specify residential building types appropriate in each zoning district, and establish a detailed set of project review criteria, which the Board of Supervisors may ultimately decide to incorporate into the County Zoning Ordinance.
+Until that time, these standards serve as the basis for project review.
 Exceptions to these standards require either a variance or conditional use permit, as regulated in the County Zoning Ordinance.